SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
-            text: 'All workshops, identity forums, and keynotes will be held in the Central Bank Center.
-The facility is ADA compliant and has large spaces to accommodate the traffic peaks during session transitions.
+            text: 'Spaces for all workshops, identity forums, and keynotes will be held in ADA compliant spaces with amply room to accommodate the traffic peaks during session transitions.
 All sessions will beheld in close proximity and transition time will be allowed in the schedule. '
           -
             type: text
             marks: